Marco Pavone

 Meta

-U of Montreal
+U de Montreal

-For questions about submissions, the program, or workshop logistics, please contact the organizing team:
+For questions about submissions, the program, or workshop logistics, please contact the organizing team

 Email: eccv26.wmeai@gmail.com